-You need to have the following to apply for DN650 Commerce stage 2
+Applicants must have the following to apply for progression to stage 2 Commerce:

 How many places are there?

-There is a maximum of 5 places in stage 2 for progression transfers in DN650 Commerce.
+There is a maximum of 5 places in stage 2 for progression transfers to stage 2 Commerce.

 How will I be assessed?

-If there are more applicants than places, it will be competitive based on your academic performance in your Higher Certificate and/or ordinary degree and taking into account your Leaving Certificate Mathematics result.
+If there are more applicants than places, admission will be competitive based on your academic performance in your Higher Certificate and/or Ordinary Bachelor degree and taking into account your Leaving Certificate Mathematics result.

-There must also be a significant curricula match between the level 6/7 programme and the Bachelor of Commerce.
-Please view details on the Bachelor of Commerce programme here.
+There must also be a significant curricula match between the level 6/7 NFQ programme and the Bachelor of Commerce programme.
+Please view details of the Bachelor of Commerce programme here.

 How do I apply?

-Apply using the link beside DN650 on the Indicative Places page.
+Apply using the link beside DN650 Commerce on the Indicative Places page.

-If your result won't be out by the closing date, you should enclose any results already available with a note saying when the final result is expected.
-Your result must be forwarded ASAP.
-As applications are assessed soon after the closing date, if you are awaiting results you will only be considered if places remain following initial offers.
+If your result won't be available by the closing date, you should enclose any results already available along with a note saying when the final result is expected.
+Your results must be forwarded ASAP.
+Applications are assessed soon after the closing date so if you are awaiting results, you will only be considered if places remain following initial offers.